tjpilant/aigent/README.md

 ## Key Features

-1. **Document Conversion**: Convert PDF documents to JSONL format for AI training, with future plans to support various document formats (DOCX, TXT).
+1. **Document Conversion**: Convert PDF, DOCX, and image files to JSONL, TXT, MD, and DOCX formats for AI training.
 2. **AI Agent Trait Management**: Integrated system for managing AI agent traits and characteristics, with a vision for a hierarchical database structure.
 3. **Dynamic Prompt Generation**: Context-aware prompt generation for multiple use cases, laying the groundwork for sophisticated agent interactions.
 4. **PyQt5-based GUI**: User-friendly desktop interface for document conversion and trait management, serving as a foundation for future agent swarm management features.
 5. **Configuration Management**: Persistent settings for improved user experience, essential for managing complex AI agent configurations.
 6. **Logging System**: Comprehensive logging for better debugging and user support, crucial for monitoring agent activities and interactions.
+7. **OCR Integration**: Support for both Tesseract OCR and Google Cloud Vision API for enhanced text extraction from images and PDFs.

 ## Installation